nrwl/nx/docs/shared/devkit-and-nx-plugins.md

 execution of tasks, computation caching, and code generation.
 The extended functionality of Nx is provided by [Nx plugins](#nx-plugins) built on top of the underlying [Nx Devkit](#nx-devkit).

+> Many organizations use Nx without any plugins.
+If you are mainly interested in making your workspace faster, enabling distributed task execution, then plugins aren't necessary.

 ## Nx plugins

 Nx plugins are npm packages that contain generators and executors to extend the capabilities of an Nx workspace.